-Make this 3-ingredient Super Easy Pressure Cooker Fish Stock Recipe (Anchovy Stock) in less than 30 mins!
+Make this 3-ingredient Super Easy Instant Pot Fish Stock (Anchovy Stock) in less than 30 mins!
 Don’t worry, it does not taste fishy at all.
 This Korean style Dashi (Yuksu) is perfect for cooking Korean soups, jiigae stews & noodle dishes.

-This Pressure Cooker Fish Stock Recipe, Yuksu, is a thin, clear cooking stock commonly used in Korean cuisine.
+This Instant Pot Fish Stock Recipe, Yuksu, is a thin, clear cooking stock commonly used in Korean cuisine.

 It’s quite similar to Japanese Iriko Dashi, thus also known as Korean style Dashi or Anchovy Stock.

 This pressure cooker fish stock (anchovy stock) is much easier & quicker to make than chicken stock or vegetable stock.

 Plus, all you really need is 2 ingredients + water!

 Anchovy is a small salt-water fish, with nearly 150 species around the world.

 Used to make some of our favorite sauces – including Worcestershire sauce & Fish sauce.

 Can buy them fresh, frozen, dried, pureed, or salt/oil-packed.

 Tried & True Recipes Delivered To Your Inbox Weekly.
 100% Free!